mgutz/dat/README.md

 ### Dates

-Dates are a pain in go.
 Use `dat.NullTime` type to properly handle nullable dates from JSON and Postgres.

 ### Constants